Agarwalkeshav185/Live_Polling_System/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👨‍💻 Author

 **Keshav Agarwal**
 - GitHub: [@Agarwalkeshav185](https://github.com/Agarwalkeshav185)

-## 🙏 Acknowledgments

-- Inspired by interactive classroom polling systems
-- Built as part of Intervue assignment
-- Thanks to all contributors and users

 ---